vladajankovic/qa-job-fair/README.md

 **Farewell, Card:** Every card vanishes from the player's hand after it's used.

 **Victory or Defeat:** There are only two ways this game can end.
-Either one player loses all its health points, or someone finds themselves with no cards left to play (no cards in both deck and hand).
+Either one player loses all its health points, or someone finds themselves with no cards left to play which makes him lose the game(no cards in both deck and hand).

 **Types of cards in this game:**

-1. _**Protect Card (index 1) :**_ _When a player is under attack, the player can use this card at the beginning of its turn to dodge the bullet and keep its health intact._
+1. _**Protect Card (index 1) :**_ _When a player is under attack, the player can use this card at the beginning of its turn to dodge the bullet and keep its health intact.
+This card can be played at any time during the turn, but its effect will only be activated when the player is attacked._
 2. _**Boost Attack Card (index 2) :**_ _When played it adds 3 additional attack damage during turn in which is played (this is only boost for Attack Card, player can not attack with this)_
 3. _**Attack Card (index 3-7) :**_ _Attacks a player's opponent by the amount of damage equal to the index of the card._  **Special ability of Attack Card :**  _If a player is attacked by the amount of damage that is equal to one of its own Attack Cards, player can play one of those cards at the beginning of its turn to dodge the bullet and keep its health intact (Note: After using special ability of attack card player gets to play his own turn.
 Opponent can not be attacked with the same card which special ability is used for deflecting the attack)._